aforman05/show-forman/MyMovie.md

 | Lin-Manuel Miranda | Musical genius | 45 |
 | Amy Adams | Humor | 50 |
 | Judy Garland | Beautiful voice | Deceased |

+---
+# Favorite Quotes

+> The saints did not all begin well, but they ended well.
+*St. John Vianney*
+> Be who God meant you to be and you will set the world on fire!
+*St. Catherine of Siena*